athensresearch/athens/README.md

 If you find a bug or want to fix a bug, I :heart: PRs and issues!
 If you see an issue in the [queue](https://github.com/gomods/athens/issues) that you'd like to work on, please just post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.

-Finally, please follow the [Contributor Covenant](https://www.contributor-covenant.org/) in everything you do on this project - issue comments, pull requests, etc...

 # Resources:

 * ["Go and Versioning"](https://research.swtch.com/vgo) papers